-The Education Director will lead, launch, and grow HopeWell’s new program, RISE: Readiness, Inquiry, Scholarship, Education, which provides intensive, long-term, individual tutoring and educational support for foster youth that also addresses social, emotional, and cognitive needs.
-Unlike traditional tutoring programs, RISE tutors are paired with students, not schools, so tutoring and support remains consistent throughout the four to eight changes of home placements and schools that most foster youth experience through age 18.
+The Education Director will lead, launch, and grow HopeWell’s new program, RISE: Readiness, Inquiry, Scholarship, Education, which provides intensive, long-term, individual tutoring and educational support for children experiencing foster care that also addresses their social, emotional, and cognitive needs.
+Unlike traditional tutoring programs, RISE tutors are paired with students, not schools, so tutoring and support remains consistent throughout the four to eight changes of home placements and schools that most children in foster care experience through age 18.
 The RISE program will start as a pilot in the fall of 2021 in the Greater Boston area.

 Prior to Galloway Consulting Group, Newman was the Founding Regional Director of Leadership for Educational Equity, a nonprofit leadership development organization focused on ending inequities in education, including access to K-12 education.
 During his tenure, Newman grew the organization to more than 2,400 members across two states and drove a 200 percent increase in the Massachusetts member-engagement rate by launching new programs in collaboration with partner organizations and government agencies.
 Previously, he served as Senior Program Administrator for Presiding Judge Sophia H. Hall of the Circuit Court of Cook County, IL, where he created programs and initiatives that reduced barriers to academic achievement for system-involved youth and strengthened the court’s collaboration with community organizations and schools.
 He also co-founded a restorative justice-based Peer Jury Program Model that included restorative justice programming to prevent violence and crime, and to offer schools an alternative to typical disciplinary practices.
 This program was adopted in more than 200 schools statewide.